salsalabs/extractenator/README.md

 ### Copying resources to Salsa

-Since getting HTTPS set up on a website can be complex and prohibitively expensive, Salsa provides a way to host the files and resources uses by your template.
-The end result is that both the template and all of the resources that it uses are served up to browsers using HTTPS.
+Since getting HTTPS set up on a website can be complex and prohibitively expensive, Salsa provides a way to host the files and resources used by your template.
+The end result is that both the template, and all of the resources that it uses, are served up to browsers using HTTPS.
 Doing this saves money for our customers and makes sure that pages like donation pages are secure when they are used.